 Down syndrome as a mental and physical handicap

-Trisomy 21, also known as Down syndrome, is a chromosomal aberration that leads to a triple presence of chromosome 21.
+Trisomy 21, also known as Down syndrome, is a chromosomal aberration that leads to the presence of 3 copies of chromosome 21.

-In consequence, patients show mental and physical delayed or miscarried development.
-The syndrome is named after the English physician J. Langdon Down who described the disease first in 1866.
+In trisomy 21, patients show delayed or miscarried mental and physical development.
+The syndrome is named after the English physician J. Langdon Down who first described the disease in 1866.

 Down syndrome in the population

-A prevalence of 1:700 makes trisomy 21 the most common autosomal chromosome aberration.
+With a prevalence of 1 in 700, trisomy 21 is the most common autosomal chromosome aberration.
 It is also the most frequent genetic cause of mental retardation in humans.
-Life expectancy is currently around 50 years and tends to increase due to improved therapeutic options.
+Life expectancy in those with this condition is currently around 50 years and tends to increase due to improved therapeutic options.

 Causes of Down syndrome

-- Free trisomy 21: In >90% of all cases; the surplus chromosome 21 is free, caused by non-separation and usually of maternal origin (dependent on the age of the mother); chromosome number: 47
+Free trisomy 21: in >90% of all cases; the surplus chromosome 21 is free, caused by non-separation and is usually of maternal origin (dependent on the age of the mother; chromosome number: 47).

-- Trisomy 21 due to translocation: In approx. 2 to 4% of all cases; the surplus chromosome 21 is attached to another acrocentric chromosome (often 14) (= Robertsonian translocation); the age of the mother does not have any influence here, chromosome number: 46
+Trisomy 21 due to translocation: in approx. 2–4% of all cases, the surplus chromosome 21 is attached to another acrocentric chromosome (often 14) (Robertsonian translocation).
+The age of the mother does not have any influence here (chromosome number: 46).

-- Trisomy 21 in mosaic: In 1 to 2% of all cases; simultaneous existence of a normal cell line and another with trisomy, the phenotype depends on the distribution pattern in the brain
+Trisomy 21 in mosaic: In 1–2% of all cases, there is the simultaneous existence of a normal cell line and another with trisomy; the phenotype depends on the distribution pattern in the brain.

-The trisomy 21 due to translocation occurs de novo (by mutation) or is inherited.
-Here it is possible that the parents are carrier of a balanced translocation with a well-balanced genotype and without any clinical symptoms.
-If the father is carrier of the translocation, the empirical risk of recurrence (likelihood for an ill child) is approx. 1 to 2%.
-If the mother carries it, the risk amounts 10 to 15%.
-With a translocation to chromosome 14 her karyotype would look like this: 46, XX, t(14;21).
+Trisomy 21 due to translocation occurs de novo (by mutation) or is inherited.
+Here it is possible that the parents are carriers of a balanced translocation with a well-balanced genotype and without any clinical symptoms.
+If the father is a carrier of the translocation, the empirical risk of recurrence (likelihood for an ill child) is approx. 1–2%.
+If the mother carries it, the risk increases to 10–15%.
+With a translocation to chromosome 14, the maternal karyotype would look like this: 46, XX, t(14;21).

 Symptoms of Down syndrome

-While there is no difference between the symptoms of a free trisomy and those of a trisomy due to translocation, the degree of manifestation of a mosaicism trisomy depends on the amount of cells with trisomy.
+While there is no difference between the symptoms of a free trisomy and those of a trisomy due to translocation, the degree of manifestation of a mosaic trisomy depends on the number of cells with trisomy.

-The affected show increased susceptibility for infections and a more frequent occurrence of leukemia.
+The affected show increased susceptibility to infections and a more frequent occurrence of leukemia.

 Phenotype of Down syndrome

-Patients with Down syndrome have a characteristic outer appearance with the following dysmorphic features that can sometimes also be found in the normal population:
+Patients with Down syndrome have a characteristic outer appearance with the following dysmorphic features that can occasionally be found in the normal population:

-- Craniofacial: brachycephalie, flattened and broad nasal bridge, oblique lid axis towards superior and lateral, epicanthus, small mouth and chin, macroglossia, furrows in lips and tongue, high roof of the mouth, abnormal teeth, abnormal auricles, Brushfield spots (whitish concentration of the iris), cataract, strabismus, nuchal fold, short neck
+Craniofacial: brachycephaly, flattened and broad nasal bridge, oblique lid axis in the superior and lateral direction, epicanthus, small mouth and chin, macroglossia, furrows in the lips and tongue, high roof of the mouth, abnormal teeth, abnormal auricles, Brushfield spots (whitish concentration of the iris), cataract, strabismus, nuchal fold, and short neck.

-Acral: Shortened and broad hands and feet, clinodaktyly, brachydactyly, single transverse palmar crease, separation of first and second toes (sandal gap)
+Acral: shortened and broad hands and feet, clinodactyly, brachydactyly, single transverse palmar crease, and separation of the 1st and 2nd toes (sandal gap).

-- Musculoskeletal system: hypotension of the muscles, hypermobility of joints, umbilical/inguinal hernia, diastasis recti, surplus ribs, abnormal vertebral bodies, levelled angle of the acetabulum and ilium, stunted growth
+Musculoskeletal system: hypotension of the muscles, hypermobility of joints, umbilical/inguinal hernia, diastasis recti, surplus ribs, abnormal vertebral bodies, leveled angle of the acetabulum and ilium, and stunted growth.

 Organic malformations in Down syndrome

-Not only the outer appearance of the patients is different, organs can be malformed, too.
-Patients with Down syndrome can for example suffer from hypothyroidism.
-Furthermore, male patients are, contrarily to the female ones, mostly infertile and exhibit cryptorchidism.
+In addition to changes in the exterior, organs can also be malformed.
+Patients with Down syndrome can suffer from hypothyroidism.
+Furthermore, males, unlike females, are mostly infertile and exhibit cryptorchidism.

-The most common (up to 50%) malformations are, however, represented by congenital heart diseases.
-They include above all an atrioventricular septal defect but also other heart diseases like a ventricular septal defect, a patent ductus arteriosus Botalli or isolated atrial septal defects.
+However, the most common (up to 50%) malformations are congenital heart diseases.
+They include, mostly, an atrioventricular septal defect, in addition to other heart diseases like a ventricular septal defect, a patent ductus arteriosus Botalli, or isolated atrial septal defects.

-Concerning the intestinal tract you can often find a duodenal atresia or Hirschsprung’s disease.
-You may also possibly find atresia of the oesophagus or anus as well as malformation of the bile duct and the pancreas.
+Concerning the intestinal tract, duodenal atresia and Hirschsprung’s disease are common.
+Other possibilities include atresia of the esophagus or anus as well as malformation of the bile duct and pancreas.